sekarpramesi/amazing-race-internet-of-things/README.md

 # rally-game-internet-of-things
 EN:
-Arduino and Android based rally game -- Implementation of the Internet of Things concept --(English version not available yet!)
+Arduino and Android based rally game -- Implementation of the Internet of Things concept with MIT AppInventor2 --(English version not available yet!)

 ID: